Rogue One: A Star Wars Story

 As Jyn journeys forward she meets many new characters who will ultimately help her in the cause to find Galen, and get an upper hand in slowing down the Empire spreading like wildfire in the galaxy.
 There is the ex Tie Fighter pilot: Bodhi Rook (Riz Ahmed) a very cool blind dude: Chirrut Imwe (Donnie Yen), who has huge faith in the force along with his gun-toting partner Baze Malbus (Wen Jiang).
 As in any good ensemble film, the movie gives each character ample time to get a sense of who they are and what they do, and even though it takes a bit of time to get started, once it does, it is huge fun.
 When the epic battle occurs on a tropical Empire outpost, you will care very much what happens to all of these characters.
 There are the touches of humor to be sure, but this is a darker film, like (Empire) and I must also point out that like in his other two films, (Edwards) really knows how to make memorable and stunning visual moments.
 All of the action scenes are well done and easy to follow, which is crucial to a film like this, and so poorly done in the usual Hollywood junk.

 Everyone is very good in their roles.
 They seem to get the world that (Lucas) created, and they are all on board.
-The standouts for me are (Jones) and (Yen); they are wonderful.
+The standouts for me are (Jones) and (Yen).
+They are wonderful.
 This film takes place literary before Episode IV A New Hope and all the little touches, nods, and characters that Edwards throws in, will have you smiling well afterward.
-Yes, the big bad dude is in here, along with a few another surprises.
+Yes, the big bad dude is in here, along with a few other surprises.
 I have to give ( Edwards) huge props, as he has made a Star Wars film that honors its creator's universe, but also stands on its own as a kick-ass and damn fine action film.
 I think this is one the best movies of the year.

 You should see this movie!